cybozu-go/moco/docs/design.md

 The operator has the responsibility to create master-slave configuration of MySQL clusters.

-When the `MySQLCluster` is created, the operator starts deploying a new MySQL cluster as follows.
+When the `Cluster` is created, the operator starts deploying a new MySQL cluster as follows.
-In this section, the name of `MySQLCluster` is assumed to be `mysql`.
+In this section, the name of `Cluster` is assumed to be `mysql`.

 1. The operator creates `StatefulSet` which has `N`(`N`=3 or 5) `Pod`s and its headless `Service`.
 1. The operator sets `mysql-0` as master and the other `Pod`s as slave.
-   The index of the current master is managed under `MySQLCluster.status.currentMasterIndex`.
+   The index of the current master is managed under `Cluster.status.currentMasterIndex`.
 1. The operator creates some k8s resources.
   - `Service` for accessing master.
   - `Service` for accessing slaves.